-And the one thing I always forget, while eagerly counting the days until May and the brief feeling of thawing hands and feet, is that for expats, summer means all-change.
+The one thing I always forget, while eagerly counting the days until May and the brief feeling of thawing hands and feet, is that for expats, summer means all-change.
 Many of us have children so the summer holiday is the natural time to move on and settle into a new location before school starts.
-Looking back, I can’t remember a summer over the past two decades that has not been punctuated with the word goodbye.
+Looking back, I can’t remember a summer over the past two decades which has not been punctuated with the word goodbye.
 Quite frankly, I have grown to hate it.
 Promises of keeping in touch don’t often materialise, at least in the long term, and that’s really how it should be.
 No one can fully establish themselves in a new life if they are always looking back to the old one.

-Of course we don’t let go all at once.
+Of course, we don’t let go all at once.
 We glance over our shoulders for a while at what we have left behind us.
-We check that the old life didn’t suddenly get more fun just as we left.
-We make sure we haven’t been entirely and instantly forgotten in the influx of new and possibly more exciting people into what was our old life and now is their new one.
+We check that the old life didn’t suddenly become more fun just as we left.
+We make sure that we haven’t been entirely and instantly forgotten in the influx of new and possibly more exciting people into what was our old life and now is their new one.
 But time intervenes and the new life becomes the real one and the old life becomes a ghost.
 It has to, or we could never live the life we do.

 So the word goodbye is now one I avoid completely.
 I used it dutifully and emotionally each summer as old friends left.
 I used it at the end of each assignment, as I was the one to leave, and the word weighed more heavily every year.
 Eventually, I simply quit.
 I refused to say the word at all, or even think it.
 After all, I reasoned, people emerge from the woodwork all the time and in the most unexpected places.
 One friend who left me in Denmark and went to England, wrote to me in Australia to say they were coming to live near us in Canberra.
 Our painful goodbye in Denmark had hardly been necessary.